edicybereye/SampleFinalProjectBeginner/README.md

 ```
 That's sample XML and Java Class on MainActivity or First Activity for detail I can't explain more in README.md, So please download and try it.
 If you found some issue let me know.
 Thanks you.

+Noted : SampleFinalProject should be move to AndroidStudioProject folder